 “Sure!”
 I said.

 “Maggie was just talking to me about school and she said that there is a boy she really likes.
 She says that he is her boyfriend.”

 “Oh.”
 (Of course I was thinking, yikes, boyfriend at age 6?)

 She went on, “She said that she is really excited because he says that he wants to sex with her.
 This sounded like something I should tell you.
 I don’t want her mad at me, but I don’t think she should do that with people.”

 After that experience my view of when to talk about sex changed.
-I knew that the rules on this subject had changed, because the character and virtues of the people have changed from when I was a little girl
+I knew that the rules on this subject had changed, because the character and virtues of the people our children must associate with have changed from when I was a little girl.

-This is always a hard subject to get used to talking about, but I have found that talking about it shields families from the evil one.
-The more they know, the better they can govern themselves.
+This is always a hard subject to get used to talking about, but parents taking the lead in this sacred subject is how they can shield families from the influence of the evil one.